-It means that any standard rooftop unit with years of remaining usable life can be upgraded to the newest variable flow, load-matching technology now being offered by major manufacturers in their newest designs.
+It means that almost all standard rooftop units with years of remaining usable life can be upgraded to the newest variable flow, load-matching technology now being offered by major manufacturers in their newest designs – generating immediate cost savings.

 Engineers typically use ASHRAE guideline design data at “98%”, which means the design conditions only exist 2% of the time or less.
-Add into the design process a situation where the estimated capacity needed falls “in between” sizes offered by the preferred manufacturer, the larger size is often selected by the design engineer erring on the side of caution.
+Add into the design process a situation in which the estimated capacity needed falls “in between” sizes offered by the preferred manufacturer, the result is that the larger size is often selected by the design engineer, erring on the side of caution.
+Don’t forget, manufacturers try to ship the largest number of units, with the lowest possible cost – so they aren’t tuned to individual and specific needs.
+One size fits all may suit them, but it doesn’t suit your business.

-Standard rooftop unit blower fans have only one speed (100%) and that is the speed required to meet that extreme “design” condition.
-So in effect, even a properly sized unit is “oversized” most of the time.
+So, standard rooftop unit blower fans have only one speed (100%) and that is the speed required to meet that extreme “design” condition.
+In effect, even a properly sized unit is “oversized” most of the time.

 Physics!
 Reduced fan speed dramatically reduces the power consumption of the motor.
-For a fan, 20% reduction in speed equals a 47% reduction in power used, and a 50% reduction in speed results in a power reduction of approximately 86%.
+For a fan, 20% reduction in speed equals 44% reduction in power used, and a 50% reduction in speed results in a power reduction of approximately 83%.

-In a real world, retail store example with seven rooftop units (email@example.comHP, 1@5HP and 2@3HP) and occupancy schedule of 9a-9p Mon thru Sat, Sunday 11a-7p with electricity cost of $.11/kWh, this speed reduction calculates to a reduction of over 75% of the fan energy.
-This is equivalent to a reduction over 100,000 kWh used and over $10,000 in cost savings.
+In a real world, retail store example with seven rooftop units (email@example.comHP, 1@5HP and 2@3HP) and occupancy schedule of 9a-9p Monday thru Saturday, Sunday 11a-7p, with electricity cost of $.10/kWh, this speed reduction leads to a reduction of over 75% of the fan energy.
+This is equivalent to a reduction of over 100,000 kWh used and over $10,000 in cost savings.

 One is that short cycling shortens compressor life.
 Another common side-effect is higher than desired humidity levels in the space.